Traeger Smoked Spatchcock Turkey Recipe

 Step 5: Rest & Enjoy

-Rest the turkey for at least 30 minutes covered in tin foil.
-Carve the meat and enjoy with your favrotie sides
+Rest the turkey for at least 20 minutes, covered in tin foil.
+Carve the meat and enjoy it with your favorite sides

 How Do I Avoid Dry Turkey Meat?

 Want to avoid a dry turkey?
-So we just touched on how the smoking method without a high temperature stops the meat from drying but what else can we do?
+We just touched on how the smoking method without a high temperature stops the meat from drying, but what else can we do?

-– Wrap the turkey in aluminum foil for the end stage of the cooking process helps lock in the moisture and steam.
+Wrapping the turkey in aluminum foil at the end of the cooking process helps lock in the moisture and steam.

-– Resting the bird for at least 30 minutes covered in a piece of foil enables the proteins to relax and absorb back the juices.
+Resting the bird for at least 30 minutes covered in foil enables the proteins to relax and absorb the juices.

 – Spraying the turkey with water or a vinegar-based solution during the initial smoke phase

-Brining is also a great way to avoid dry meat and I will go into a little more detail below.
+Brining is also a great way to avoid dry meat, and I will explain it in more detail below.

 Should You Brine Turkey Before Cooking?